alex-greff/personal-website-v1-v2/content/projects/Personal Website/description.md

 # Back-End

 The back-end is a Level 3 RESTful API on the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) and is built using **NodeJS** and **Express**.
 It provides an interface between the content database and the front-end site. *GET*, *POST*, *PATCH* and *DELETE* request types are fully implemented to allow for complete user control over the content.
-Modifing endpoints are protected and use a flexible customly developed role-based system.
+Modifying endpoints are protected and use a flexible customly developed role-based system.
 See [here](https://github.com/alex-greff/personal-website/tree/master/server#http-requests) for documentation on the available endpoints.

 ## User Accounts